oxygenxml/dita-ot-3x-plugin/README.md

 # DITA-OT 3.x Publishing Engine add-on
-Oxygen XML Editor version 20 add-on that adds capabilities for publishing using DITA-OT 3.x (DITA Open Toolkit version 3.1)
+Add-on that adds capabilities for publishing using DITA-OT 3.x (DITA Open Toolkit version 3.1).
+Compatible with Oxygen 20.1 and newer.

 How to install
 --------------